AlexWorx/ALib-Class-Library/docs/pages/alib_mod_expressions.md

 - To support a mix of at least one custom types with a different built-in or custom type, corresponding auto-cast mechanics have to be provided.

-A variant of the conditional operator is the so called "Elvis Operator", <c>A ?: B</c>.
+A variant of the conditional operator is the so-called "Elvis Operator", <c>A ?: B</c>.
 This variant is duly supported by this library and compiled as binary operator
 \alib{expressions;DefaultBinaryOperators::Elvis} just as any other operator is - including that the compiler tries to perform an auto-cast, if needed.